-According to Timberview Family Dentistry, E-Cigarettes also contain nicotine.
+According to Timberview Dentistry, E-Cigarettes also contain nicotine.
 Nicotine causes dry mouth, which in turn can lead to tooth decay and gum disease.
 If that isn’t enough, nicotine use can hurt the brain in teens and kids.

 What is In an E-Cigarette for Vaping?